top of page

 Designate a place for your work samples up front

-In a manner that suits your style, collect or keep track of activities that pertain to the MCOS, that you can submit in your EOYA.
-You can take pictures, videos, voice clips, keep a written journal, create digital documents or spreadsheets, or have a storage box for work sitting on your kitchen counter.
-Like any multi-step project, its easier to compile or note things as you go than it is to recollect months of happenings with a looming deadline.
+It will be helpful to keep track of your work throughout the year.
+You can take pictures, videos, and voice clips, keep a written journal, create digital documents and spreadsheets, or keep a box for work.
+Like any multi-step project, it is easier to compile or note things as you go than it is to recollect months of happenings at the end of the year.

 bottom of page